Royal-design/home-of-design/README.md

 ## Tech Stack

-The Sky Furniture E-Commerce project is built using modern web technologies for both the front-end and back-end:
+Home of Design Furniture project is built using modern web technologies for both the front-end and back-end:

 - **Frontend**: